DavidDerhy/api-docs/source/includes/_approval_operation.md

 For you to being able to see what your application is doing, we offer you the ability to see and analyze the log files directly in the Application Manager.
 Every application you create gets an "API Logs" view, where you see the requests your application is doing, the traffic your application is creating etc.

 ## Changing Scope of Your Application
-Once your application is live changing the scope will result to all tokens being revoked.
+If your application is live changing the scope will result to all tokens being revoked.
 That means that all people that use your application have to go through the rights-granting process (OAuth) again, the next they use the application.

 ## Revoking And Deleting Your Application
 The developer that submitted the application can revoke and or delete the application.
 Applications that have been revoked must go through the approval process again if you want to put it back live again.